danielhams/openfire-plugin-ootexample/README.md

 Building
 --------

 Building is done using Ant.
+Before building this project you must:

-The only requirement is that the environment variable OPENFIRE_HOME is set to the root directory of an openfire source code repository.
+* Ensure that OPENFIRE_HOME is set to the root directory of an openfire source code repository.

+e.g. On Linux #export OPENFIRE_HOME=/home/dan/Sources/Openfire.git#

+* Perform a build of the openfire server inside the OPENFIRE_HOME and any related plugins

 After building the openfire plugin may be found in the target directory.